Manuscripts

 size: 3 leaves

 Codex rescriptus (palimpsest).
-There's an image of the manuscript (leaf 1, page 57) at David Landau's site.
-Visit the Skeireins Project for more information.
+David Landau's site has an image of the manuscript (leaf 1, page 57).
+See Skeireins Project for more information.

 11. Naples Deed